Can I get pregnant on my period?

 If you have a regular cycle of about 28 or 35 days, it’s very unlikely.
 If you have a short cycle or ovulate at random times (have irregular cycles), there is a tiny chance you can get pregnant.

 What does this even mean?

 Remember that sperm survives within the female reproductive system for up to five days.
 This means that if you have sex towards the end of your period and ovulate a few days after, the sperm that survived could get you pregnant.

 If you are on birth control, the chances of getting pregnant are extremely low.
-The tiny chance is because no birth control method is 100%.
+The tiny chance is that no birth control method is 100%.

-While the chances of getting pregnant are low, you can still contact STDs and STIs.
+While the chances of getting pregnant are low, you can still contract STDs and STIs.
 That’s why it is important to use condoms especially when you do not know your partner’s current status.

-Have you every had a pregnancy scare after having sex on your period?
+Have you ever had a pregnancy scare after having sex on your period?